 With over 75 performances staged on the indoor-outdoor grounds annually, the performing arts are an essential part of the MASS MoCA experience.

-A visit is the centerpiece of a weekend in North Adams.
+A visit to Mass MoCA is one of the top things to do in North Adams, and an integral part of the art scene in the Berkshires region.
 There’s so much to experience you’ll need to return as it’s virtually impossible to experience it all in one shot.

 North Adams is a very walkable town.
 In fact, walking is the best way to glimpse its rich collection of public art.